vincentbernat/network-lab/lab-vxlan/README.md

 and multicast for ARP/ND.
 No problem with broadcast (except we have a large amplification factor) but with multicast, many multicast addresses have to be added in the FDB.

+## Unicast and dynamic ARP/ND entries

+The kernel can also signal missing L3 entries.
+By combining this with the previous approach, we can remove the need of multicast addresses in the FDB (and the need for amplification).
+We get a result similar to the static approach but can request addresses from a registry only when we need them.

+We also use a simple script and it is still slow and clunky.

+This needs a [patched kernel][http://patchwork.ozlabs.org/patch/737444/].